 - Addresses can often be incomplete.

 I wanted to revisit it in light of some of the other patent applications from Google involving geography, and with the benefit of some passage of time.
-Instead of focusing upon solely upon Local Search, this patent application involves some ideas for identifying geographic location information on web pages.
+Instead of focusing upon solely upon Local Search, this patent application involves some ideas for assigning geographical locations on web pages.

 Invented by Lars Eilstrup Rasmussen and Jens Eilstrup Rasmussen

 United States Patent Application 20050182770

 A system and method for assigning geographic location identifiers to web documents may include identifying a set of web documents.
 A geographic location identifier included within a first web document in the set of web documents may be identified.
 The identified geographic location identifier may be assigned to a second web document in the set of web documents based on a relevancy of the first web document to the second web document.